-There is a surgical treatment available.
+There’s surgical treatment available.
 You can have the nerves severed.
 Possible side effects include trouble swallowing, trouble breathing, and facial paralysis.
 I have not signed up.

 I get that my pain is a source of irritation and frustration for those around me.
 I’m sorry that people with chronic conditions are an inconvenience.
-But perhaps instead of getting irritated and impatient, people could try empathy.
+But perhaps instead of getting irritated and impatient, the people who aren’t afflicted could try empathy.

-I get that other people’s problems can be difficult and inconvenient for people.
-How do you think people who are actually feel suffering feel?
+I get that other people’s problems can be difficult and inconvenient.
+How do you think people who are suffering feel?

 Be kind.
 You never know what someone is going through.